JWCook/save-scummer/README.md

 Commands:
-  add      Add a game and its save directory backup   Make a backup of the specified game ls       List all currently configured games restore  Restore a backup of the specified game
+  add      Add a game and its save directory backup   Create a backup of one, multiple, or all games ls       List all currently configured games restore  Restore a backup of the specified game
 ```

 ## Add
-Use `ssc add` to add a game and its save directory.
+Use `ssc add` to add (or update) a game and its save directory.

 Relative paths, user paths, and [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming))
 are supported: